pvcraven/web-development-class/source/assignments/php_include/php_include.rst

 Turn in:

-* A link to your web site
+* A link to your web site's AWS server where this is working.
+Don't give me a "localhost" link, obviously.
-* A link to the GitHub project
+* A link to the GitHub project on the web.
+(A link to the web page, not a link to clone it.)
+Make sure it is a link to YOUR GitHub, not someone else's.